Your browser does not support script Leica 35mm Summicron lenses reviews, sample photos and their history - Thorsten Overgaard's Leica Sites

 Tue working backstage the KENZO fashion show in London with Leica M9 and 35mm Summicron-M ASPH f/2.0 (version V).
 Leica S2 and 70mm Summarit-S f/2.5). © Thorsten Overgaard.

-Leica 35mm Summicron lens
+Leica 35mm Summicron lenses

 Review and sample photos by Thorsten Overgaard